Home Gardening Critters & Creatures In The Kitchen Crafts, Decorating & Gifts Travel Email

 The organic greenhouse gardener can turn to several safe insect controls, dusts and sprays for disease outbreaks.
 Natural Bug Spray Recipes

 However, not all greenhouse or garden insects are enemies to the propagation of healthy plants.
-Ladybugs, praying mantis, lcewings, spiders, and horse hair snakes are among the many winged or crawling "friends" in the garden who eat harmful insects.
+Ladybugs, praying mantis, lacewings, spiders, and horse hair snakes are among the many winged or crawling "friends" in the garden who eat harmful insects.

 If helpful insects are not enough, plant companion herbs in the greenhouse such as tansy, sage, rosemary, mint, basil, parsley, valerian, marigolds, and pyrethrum.
-Chart of Companion Plants

 • Growing plants from seeds